xaynetwork/xayn_discovery_engine/docs/source/getting_started/getting_started.md

 ```

-After a short indexing period we can apply filters to our requests.
+After a short indexing period, depending on the number of ingested documents, we can apply filters to our requests.

 ## Applying a Filter